sca-marshals/marshal-docs/marshals_handbook/handbook.md

 F.  A marshal shall call for assistance if they suspect that a participant is experiencing more than momentary distress.
 It is an extremely serious matter to delay the application of first aid when it is needed, and marshals who ignore injuries may be subject to revocation of their authorization to supervise combat-related activities.
 G.  No one may remove an injured fighter from the field without the consent of the event marshal-in-charge or an appointed deputy.
 H.  Any immediate and significant problems associated with an injury on the field shall be reported to the kingdom Earl Marshal.

-XIII.
-GUIDELINES FOR MARSHALING ON THE FIELD
+## GUIDELINES FOR MARSHALING ON THE FIELD
 The guidelines outlined in this section are not rigid requirements, but are placed here in an attempt to help clarify and to provide examples of acceptable methods and procedures.
 A.  Preparing to Marshal Combat Activities
 As marshal-in-charge, you are responsible for organizing the marshaling.
 This does not mean that you have to do it all yourself.